 According to the National Safety Council, texting while driving is approximately equivalent to driving while having a blood-alcohol level of .08 percent, which is the legal limit.

 How to help students focus

 It’s clear that technology and social media a) are not going anywhere and b) have a significant effect on the way we learn.
 So, it’s crucial that educators implement classroom management techniques that mitigate these effects.

-Reduce class sizes
+Reduce class size

 A New York Times report on classroom size data highlights that the average primary class size is 23.1 students to every teacher, while secondary class size is 24.3 students to every teacher.

-Talk more, lecture less
+Discuss more, lecture less

-Instead, when you engage in open class discussions, students will likely fare better, since they’ll be thinking about talking points and how they can contribute.
+Meanwhile, when you engage in open class discussions, students will likely fare better, since they’ll be thinking about talking points and how they can contribute.
 In turn, as they’re engaging more, they’ll probably retain more information.

 Unsurprisingly, when students take notes by hand versus on the computer, they have fewer avenues for distraction.